Lilienthal and Photography

 The first free flights of a human and the photographic documentation were exciting concurrences of two pioneer technical achievements:

 From 1882 Ottomar Anschütz from Lissa/Posen (now Berlin) had tried to achieve action photography.
 His focal-plane shutter plus sensitive photographic negative material were the key.
 Snapshots were the prerequisites for pictures of moving things and the basis of the film medium.
 A series of flying storks from 1884 belongs to the first action photographs.
-In 1890 Anschütz succeeded with his Tachyscop as well as with his Zoetrop (also called miracle cylinder) in putting together motion studies of humans and animals in a way that the pictures started to move, for example a walking man, a walking woman, the gallop of a horse and the flight of a crane.
+In 1890 Anschütz succeeded with his Tachyscop as well as with his Zoetrope (also called "wheel of life") in putting together motion studies of humans and animals in a way that the pictures started to move, for example a walking man, a walking woman, the gallop of a horse and the flight of a crane.
 His so called "Schnellseher" (quick-viewer) was based on the Tachyscop and became a crowd-pleaser on the Worlds Fair on in Chicago in 1893.

 In 1889 the Anklam born engineer Otto Lilienthal had published his book "Bird Flight as the Basis of Aviation" in Berlin.
 Building on the studies presented in his book Lilienthal started practical attempts to fly.
 In 1891 he managed to do the first repeated gliding flights.
 From today’s point of view this was the beginning of human flight.